By Jessa Paschke, Pet Training Specialist

 Dogs use their whole bodies to communicate.
 Be sure to keep an eye on what yours is trying to tell you.
 For example, a wagging tail and “smiling,” open mouth is generally a positive sign.
 Ears back or a tail held low is generally demonstrating concern or unease.
 Watch your dog and adjust your training to match.
 Never try to force a training session when your dog is unhappy or uncomfortable.
-Download “What Is That Dog Trying to Tell Me” for pictures of different dog body language and what it means.
+Download our Happy Pet Handbook (PDF) for pictures of different dog body language and what it means.

 Dogs are social animals.
 Are you exposing yours to new situations and helping her get comfortable meeting other people and dogs?
-Are you taking enough regular walks to help her burn off excess energy?
-This article from the ROYAL CANIN® brand explains why both are important.
+This article from the PEDIGREE® brand explains why both are important.
 Be sure to introduce your dog to different situations, people and pets – in a controlled environment and with careful guidance – so she becomes adaptable and will follow cues in any situation.

 Dogs live in the moment.
 Shortly after they’ve done something, they move on to their next adventure.
 So, you have to remind and reinforce accordingly.
 Don’t wait to interrupt an undesirable behavior.
 Ask for the desired behavior as soon as possible so that your dog learns what you’re looking for right away.